-The roles of virtual assistants (VAs) in small to medium medical practices have drastically expanded over the last few years.
+The roles of virtual assistants (VAs) in healthcare organizations have drastically expanded over the last few years.

 Table of Contents